KimInsub/toonPRF/README.md

 # toonPRF tutorial for PSYCH204A

-Basic analysis script for estimating pRF in human visual cortex.
+Analysis script for estimating pRF in human visual cortex.
 Most of the scripts were written by Dawn Finzi

 ### Dependencies